 October 27, 2020 - Transgene is communicating the content of the late-breaking poster abstract that will be presented at the SITC 35th Anniversary Annual Meeting (SITC 2020), to be held virtually November 9-14, 2020.
 The combination of TG4001 and avelumab demonstrates anti-tumor activity (23.5% ORR) in patients with previously treated recurrent and/or metastatic HPV-related cancers.
-And, the presence of liver metastases has a profound impact on outcome in terms of ORR and PFS.
+The presence of liver metastases has a profound impact on outcomes in terms of ORR and PFS.
 In patients without liver metastases, an ORR of 34.8% and a median PFS of 5.6 months were achieved.

 October 19, 2020 - Transgene announced that detailed results of the data from the Phase 1b/2 trial combining TG4001 would be presented in a poster presentation at the upcoming virtual meeting of the Society for Immunotherapy of Cancer taking place November 9-14, 2020.

 July 22, 2020 - Transgene performed a pooled analysis of the data from the Phase 1b/2 trial combining TG4001.
 This analysis confirms that TG4001 can be safely combined with an immune checkpoint inhibitor and shows the clinical activity of this combination regimen.
 The trial is being conducted in collaboration with Merck KGaA, Darmstadt, Germany, and Pfizer.

 September 30, 2019 - Transgene presented promising safety and efficacy data of TG4001 in combination with avelumab (BAVENCIO®), a human anti-programmed death-ligand (PD-L1) antibody, in Human Papillomavirus (HPV) 16+ recurrent or metastatic malignancies, including oropharyngeal cancers.

 April 4, 2019 - Study: Tipapkinogen Sovacivec therapeutic HPV vaccine's efficacy and safety in cervical intraepithelial neoplasia grades 2 and 3: Randomized controlled phase II trial with 2.5 years of follow-up.

 TG4001 HPV Cancer Vaccine Clinical Trials